kanisterio/kanister/examples/elasticsearch-incremental/README.md

 $ kubectl delete elasticsearch quickstart -n test-es1
 ```

-The command removes all the Kubernetes components associated with the elasticsearch cluster quickstart and deletes the quickestart object itself.
+The command removes all the Kubernetes components associated
+ with the elasticsearch cluster quickstart and deletes the
+ quickstart object itself.

 Delete Blueprint and Profile CR